 We face strong competition in all of our market segments in several significant respects.
 We compete based on breadth and scope of our hardware and software product portfolio and solution and service offerings, technology differentiation, the domain expertise of our employees and partners, product performance, quality of our hardware and software products, solutions, and services, knowledge of integrated systems and applications that address our customers' business challenges, pricing, delivery, and customer service.
 The relative importance of these factors differs across the geographic markets and product areas that we serve and across our market segments.
 We seek to maintain competitive pricing levels across and within geographic markets by continually developing advanced technologies for new hardware and software products and product enhancements and offering complete solutions for our customers' business problems.
-In addition, we continue to drive productivity to reduce our cost structure.
-If we fail to achieve our objectives, to keep pace with
+If we fail to achieve our objectives, to keep pace with technological changes including the development of artificial intelligence and machine learning, or to provide high quality hardware and software products, solutions, and services, we may lose business or experience price erosion and correspondingly lower sales and margins.
+We expect the level of competition to remain high in the future, which could limit our ability to maintain or increase our market share or profitability.